gedejong/openhab2-addons/addons/binding/org.openhab.binding.dsmr/README.md

 | DSMR V4.x m3 meter (gas or water) | `m3_v4` | *note 1* |
 | DSMR V5 m3 meter (gas or water) | `m3_v5_0` | *note 1* |

 *note 1*.
 The channel of these meters is dependent on the physical installation and corresponds to the M-Bus channel.
-You can ask your supplier / installer for this information or you can retrieve it from the logfiles (see *Determing M-Bus channel*).
+You can ask your supplier / installer for this information or you can retrieve it from the logfiles (see *Determine M-Bus channel*).

 #### Configuration
 PaperUI: Not needed.
 This is done automatically for you